sheunaluko/vcs/src/nodejs/typescript/src/hyperloop/readme.md

 /*
     A decentralized, asynchronous, cross platform (serialized)
-    communication infrastructure (hyperloop)
-    written in typescript
+    communication infrastructure written in typescript */
-*/

 /*
     TODO

-    create a test file in the dir .test.ts do the following
+    [x]
         - instantiate server and listen on port
         - instantiate one client which provides functionality
         - insatntiate second client which calls the functionality a couple of times and then returns

-    [] Create wrapper of traceroute command then integrate it to hyperloop [] create js version
+    [] Create wrapper of traceroute command then integrate it to hyperloop [ ] integrate hyperloop into vcs (client and server com) [ ] mmake traceroute globe !

+*/

+/*

+    Future : think about the async promise call_id pattern for implementing a syncrhonous request over websocket

 */